acurwen/Python---Date-Script/README.md

 ![image](https://github.com/user-attachments/assets/730e1016-f22c-474b-8c7e-544b054de64c)

-To keep track of the price of each item I created a variable called totalBill and set it equal to 0.
+To keep track of the prices of each item ordered, I created a variable called totalBill and set it equal to 0.

 Then I decided to use a for loop to iterate over the items in the mealTab list since there are a set number of items (or arguments) in mealTab - after the while loop (ordering from the menu section).